Nimaymalik/Data-Structures-Algorithms/README.md

 # Leetcode-Solutions
- Explore our LeetCode Solutions Repository for clear, efficient solutions to popular problems, complete with algorithm insights and code examples.
-Perfect for interview prep and enhancing your problem-solving skills!
+This is the Repository containing Java Leetcode and solution with efficient solutions to popular problems .Perfect for interview prep and enhancing your problem-solving skills!